typelevel/Laika/docs/07-reference/01-standard-directives.md

 ### `@:style`

-Can be used in block and span elements in text markup.
+Can be used in block or span elements in text markup.

 Adds a style to the root element of the body of the directive, that can be used by renderers to change the appearance of the rendered element.